Junzkill/Stock-Portfolio-Analysis/README.md

 Furthermore, while the project utilizes a line plot to visualize the portfolio's performance, more sophisticated visualization techniques could be explored to enhance the representation.
 For example, candlestick charts or interactive plots could provide a more detailed view of the portfolio's fluctuations.

-## License

-This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](LICENSE) file.

 ## The code
 ```
 from datetime import datetime